 That’s cracking the code!

-Learn more: GKT represents several residents of Dilles Bottom in regard to the proposed PTTGC ethane cracker plant.
-If PTTGC or any other company is seeking a buyout of your property and you are interested in learning more, please contact GKT today.
+Learn more: GKT attorneys represent several residents of Dilles Bottom in regard to the proposed PTTGC ethane cracker plant.
+If PTTGC or any other company is seeking a buyout of your property and you are interested in learning more, please contact GKT today at (304) 845-9750 for a free consultation or live chat with us at GKT.com.